susdufva/DevoTeam_Project/devoteam/README.md

 ## Evaluation

 I started my focus on the functionality requested which turned out to be trickier than I thought.
 After off course fetching the API and displaying the result I started with the asceding/descending sorting which I had planed to do with classic javascript sort() function but I didn't get it to work.
+The data probably needs to be handled and sorted using state and onChange.

 The serach bar is working.